-We observe the following regarding the performance of DMAs, some of which are presented in figure 2 (left): (i) SPE-SPE DMAs are much faster than SPE-main memory DMAs on the same chip, (ii) sending multiple smaller DMAs is slower than sending fewer long ones from the same SPE, (iii) latency between SPEs on different chips are significantly higher than those on the same chip, (iv) maximum bandwidth between SPE and main memory is around 7 GB/s, while between SPE and SPE it is around 25 GB/s, (v) latency is higher in the presence of congestion, when multiple SPEs are transferring data, and (vi) the variance of the latency is higher with congestion.
+We observe the following regarding the performance of DMAs [4]: (i) SPE-SPE DMAs are much faster than SPE-main memory DMAs on the same chip, (ii) sending multiple small DMAs is slower than sending fewer long ones from the same SPE, (iii) latency between SPEs on different chips are significantly higher than those on the same chip, (iv) maximum bandwidth between SPE and main memory is around 7 GB/s, while between SPE and SPE it is around 25 GB/s, (v) latency is higher in the presence of congestion, when multiple SPEs are transferring data, and (vi) the variance of the latency is higher with congestion.

-3. MPI Based Cell Programming Models
+MPI Based Cell Programming Models.
 The heterogeneous architecture and the small local stores of the SPEs make programming the Cell difficult.
 Some of the programming models to deal with this challenge are based on MPI.
-In the MPI microkernel model [7], the application is divided into several smaller tasks with small code and data size.
+In the MPI microtask model [6], the application is divided into several smaller tasks with small code and data size.
 A scheduler schedules the tasks on the SPEs.
 In another model [3], an existing application is ported to the Cell by treating each SPE as if it were a node for an MPI process, using the main memory to store the application data, and the local store as software controlled cache.
-The software cache feature of SDK 2.0 can help with the last aspect.
 Large code size can be dealt with by bringing in the code as needed through code overlaying.
-SDK 2.0, again, facilitate this.
-This is the model for which we target our MPI implementation, assuming that application data is in main memory, and that the MPI calls are provided the effective addresses of these locations, where they require pointers to memory locations.
+This is the model for which we target our MPI implementation, assuming that application data is in main memory, and that the MPI calls are provided the effective addresses of these locations.
 If the application data is in local store, then more efficient implementations can be developed.
 We also discuss only the case of contiguous data.
 Use of non-contiguous data will lead to higher latencies.
 Note that this implementation can also be helpful with clusters of Cell processors or blades - this implementation can be used for the portion of communication that happens within a chip or blade, which is combined with MPI communication connecting different Cell processors or blades.
-Similar strategies have been developed for SMP clusters on other hardware [5, 9, 11].
+Similar strategies have been developed for SMP clusters on other hardware [5, 7, 9].